curv3d/curv/docs/Theory.rst

 Curv is a pure functional language in which shapes are first class values, and CSG operations are functions that map shapes onto shapes.
-New CSG primitives can be defined using a low level geometry interface based on Function Representation.

 Code for the twisted, coloured torus::